MaestSi/MosaicViewer_FMR1/README.md

 * A fastq file containing reads from one sample.
 Tested with files produced with Guppy v4.2.
 * A fasta file containing reference sequence (e.g. hg38)
-* Coordinates of flanking regions (e.g. used regions flanking the repeat)
+* Coordinates of flanking regions (e.g. regions flanking the repeat)

 **Installation**